DabbingEevee/Catalyst-Tweaks/README.md

-# forge-mixin-example
+# Catalyst Tweaks
-An example for using Mixin in Minecraft Forge
+Some tweaks made for the Catalyst: Parasites modpack.